oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 }
 ~~~

-## Providing Challenges on Previous Successful Responses
+## Providing Challenges on Previous Responses

 The Authorization Server MAY provide a fresh Challenge on any previous successful response using a HTTP header-based syntax.
 The HTTP header field parameter MUST be named "attestation-challenge" and contain the value of the Challenge.
 The Client MUST use this new Challenge for the next OAuth-Client-Attestation-PoP.
+Note that this also includes error responses.

 The following is a non-normative example of an Authorization Response containing a fresh Challenge: